Paneer Butter Masala Recipe - Creamy Indian Curry

 • Pickled onions

 This recipe showcases the beautiful balance of spices in Indian cooking.
-The generous use of garlic and the finishing touch of kasuri methi create a dish that's both comforting and sophisticated.
+The generous use of garlic and the finishing touch of kasuri methi create a dish that is both comforting and sophisticated.